-Adults, pregnant women, immunosuppressed patients, and neonates are at high risk of complications, including pneumonia, neurologic sequelae, hepatitis, secondary bacterial infection, and death.
+Adults, pregnant women, immunosuppressed patients, and neonates are at high risk of complications from varicella, including pneumonia, neurologic sequelae, hepatitis, secondary bacterial infection, and death.

 Patients in high-risk categories should receive treatment with antiviral therapy.

 While most countries in Europe do not currently vaccinate children against varicella, vaccination strategies differ widely within the EU, with a few countries incorporating the vaccine into routine childhood vaccination, and others recommending it to susceptible adolescents and adults.
 In the US, varicella vaccine is currently recommended for immunocompetent children and susceptible adults (e.g., healthcare workers, those occupationally exposed to children, people admitted to hospital, military recruits).

 Patients with high risk for severe disease who have had significant exposure to the virus and in whom the vaccine is contraindicated (i.e., neonates, pregnant women, immunocompromised people, and those receiving high-dose systemic immunosuppressive therapy) may receive immunoprophylaxis or post-exposure antiviral prophylaxis.